abanks7/abanks7.github.io/essays/final-project-idea.md

 - Create a more elaborate rating system
 - Allow users to post comments about a discount
 - Allow user to mark an expired discount for possible admin deletion
+- Low rated discounts can be flagged for admin deletion
-- Map that shows location of business
+- Map that shows location of businesses